Second Macedonian War: Flamininus' second campaign (197 BC)

+Battle of Cynoscephalae

 Over the rest of the winter, Philip mobilised all the manpower of his kingdom including the aged veterans and the underage boys, which amounted to 18,000 men.
 To these he added 4,000 peltasts from Thrace and Illyria, and 2,500 mercenaries.
 All these forces were gathered at Dion.
 Reinforcements were sent to Flamininus from Italy, numbering 6,000 infantry, 300 cavalry, and 3,000 marines.

 At the start of spring, Flamininus and Attalus went to Thebes to bring the Boeotian League into the coalition.
 Because Flamininus had managed to sneak 2,000 troops into the city, the assembly of the League had no choice but to join the Roman coalition.
 At the assembly, King Attalus suddenly suffered a stroke while giving a speech and was left paralysed on one side.
 He was eventually evacuated back to Pergamon, where he died later that year.

 In June 197 BC, Flamininus marched north from Elateia through Thermopylae.
 En route, he was joined by forces from Aetolia, Gortyn in Crete, Apollonia, and Athamania.
 Philip marched south into Thessaly and the two armies encamped opposite each other near Pherae.
 Both armies relocated to the hills around Scotussa.
 Contingents of the opposing armies came into contact with one another in the Cynoscephalae hills, leading to a full battle.
 In what proved to be the decisive engagement of the war, the legions of Flamininus defeated Philip's Macedonian phalanx.
 Philip himself fled on horseback, collected the survivors, and withdrew to Macedonia.
 Philip was forced to sue for peace on Roman terms.

-Achaia, Acarnania, and Caria
+Campaigns in Achaia, Acarnania, and Caria

 At the same time as this campaign was taking place in Thessaly, three other campaigns occurred in Achaea, Acarnania, and Caria - in all of which the Macedonians were defeated.

 In the Peloponnese, Androsthenes set out from Corinth with a Macedonian army of 6,000 men into the lands controlled by the Achaean League and pillaged the territories of Pellene, Phlius, Cleonae, and Sicyon.
 The Achaean general, Nicostratus, who was able to muster 5,000 men, closed off the pass back to Corinth, and defeated the Macedonian forces in detail.

 In Acarnania, there had been attempts to switch to the Roman side before the Battle of Cynoscephalae, but the League's assembly had eventually decided against this because of their hostility to the Aetolians.
 Lucius Flamininus therefore sailed to the Acarnanian capital of Leucas, and launched an all-out assault, which proved very difficult.
 Thanks to traitors inside the city, it was eventually captured.
 Shortly after this, news of the Battle of Cynoscephalae arrived and the rest of the Acarnanians surrendered.

 In Asia Minor, the Rhodians led a force of 4,500 mercenaries (mostly Achaeans) into Caria to recapture the Rhodian Peraia.
 A battle took place with the Macedonian forces in the area at Alabanda, in which the Rhodians were victorious.
 The Rhodians then recaptured their Peraia, but failed to take Stratonicea.